mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 A dying signal GK (mayday) beams weakly from well beyond the jump limit of the Exe system's secondary gas giant – an unlikely place for an ambush despite the shortcut's reputation.
-Aboard the gutted Hraye- class scout (see Aliens of Charted Space: Volume 1, page 70) sleeps a single survivor, the forgotten bait of an ill-planned pirate trap.
+Aboard the gutted Hraye-class scout (see Aliens of Charted Space: Volume 1, page 70) sleeps a single survivor, the forgotten bait of an ill-planned pirate trap.

 EXE

 The Borderland, Trojan Reach
 The system of Exe is practically uninhabited, except for the skeleton crew of the Class A starport built by the General Development Corporation